cbeo/tws/README.md

 A personal project / work manager for doing evidence based scheduling.

-The EBS part is forthcoming - I need to accumulate the E part first.

 # stack

 TWS is not meant for general use.